touch/pubsure-ws/README.md

  "data": {"topic": <topic>, "uri": <uri>}}
 ```

 The `<event>` value is either `"joined"` or `"left"`, and the `<uri>` value is a string holding the URI.
-Note that theoretically, some updates from the `DirectoryReader` might get lost on slow connections, in case these updates are happening in one big burst and this burst exceeds the `:subscribe-buffer` size (see above).
+Note that theoretically, some updates from the `DirectoryReader` might get lost on slow connections, in case these updates are happening in one big burst and this burst exceeds0the `:subscribe-buffer` size (see above).

 To unsubscribe, send a JSON request in the following form: